dbigman/msg-reader/README.md

 - `npm run watch` - Watches for changes and rebuilds
 - `npm run dev` - Runs development server with live reload
 - `npm run deploy` - Deploys to GitHub Pages

+For the desktop application, use the scripts in the `desktop` directory:
+- `./desktop/dev.sh` - Starts the Wails development server
+- `./desktop/build.sh` - Builds the Wails desktop application

 ## Other links